The Conflict at a Glance

-1. Government of the Philippines: The government is led by President Benigno “Noynoy” Aquino III, who was elected in a landslide victory in May 2010 for the standard six year term.
-Immediately after taking power, Aquino vowed to continue peace talks with the Moro Islamic Liberation Front (MILF), launched under former president Gloria Arroyo.
+1. Government of the Philippines: The government is led by President Benigno “Noynoy” Aquino III, who was elected in a landslide victory in May 2010 for a six-year term.
+Aquino vowed to continue peace talks with the Moro Islamic Liberation Front (MILF), launched under former president Gloria Arroyo.
 Arroyo was elected to Congress in the 2010 elections.
-The Armed Forces of the Philippines (AFP), comprises approximately 120,000 combatants.
+The Armed Forces of the Philippines (AFP) has a force of approximately 120,000.

 2. The United States: Since 2002, the United States has had a significant military presence in the Philippines, training Philippine troops in counterterror operations.
-There are indications that this may lead to the direct involvement of U.S. forces in the conflict, although under the Philippine Constitution, the United States is permitted only to arm and train members of the Philippine Armed Forces.
+While there are indications that U.S. forces could become directly involved in the conflict, under the Philippine Constitution, the United States is permitted only to arm and train members of the Philippine Armed Forces.

-3. Various civilian militia groups: have been active players in the conflict from time to time, and developed in response to the heightened threat of MILF attacks in their villages.
-These include:
+3. Various civilian militia groups: Occasional players in the conflict, these groups developed in response to the heightened threat of MILF attacks on their villages.
+They include:

 a.
-The Ilaga, a Christian militia group, is said to have resurfaced after 20 years of inactivity.
-They are being tolerated/supported by the military in regions of Mindanao as civilians attempt to protect themselves from MILF forces.
+The Ilaga, a Christian militia group, said to have resurfaced after 20 years of inactivity.
+They are being tolerated/supported by the military in parts of Mindanao as civilians attempt to protect themselves from MILF forces.

 b.
 Government-backed Civilian Armed Forces Geographical Units (CAFGU)